New Cadet Training Centre at Beckingham Camp named ‘Sustainable Project of the Year’

 Beckingham Visual

-The sustainable new-build will be a vast improvement on the current facilities, which are housed in an open-plan structure from the 1940s that is no longer fit-for-purpose.
+The sustainable new build will be a vast improvement on the current facilities, which are housed in an open-plan structure from the 1940s that is no longer fit for purpose.

 Other winners in the 2024 Graphisoft UK Awards included: the new Science Discovery Centre at Sherwood Observatory, Sutton-in-Ashfield, in the Medium Project of the Year category; and the blueprint for the General Pharmaceutical Council’s new Canary Wharf venue in the Interior Design Project of the Year.